ISSN 1409-6900 | UDK 82+7 Blesok no. 21 | volume IV | June-July, 2001

 When God made the first clay model of a human being, he painted the eyes, the lips, and the sex.

-And then He painted in each person's name lest the person should ever forget it.
+He painted in each person's name lest the person should ever forget it.

 If God approved of His creation, he breathed the painted clay-model into life by signing His own name.